telerik/blazor-docs/components/dropdownbutton/overview.md

 # Blazor DropDownButton Overview

 The <a href = "https://www.telerik.com/blazor-ui/dropdownbutton" target="_blank">DropDownButton for Blazor</a> is a combination of a button and a dropdown.
 It provides a collection of related user actions in a compact interface.
-The DropDownButton allows users to click the primary button and open the dropdown popup to choose from a list of additional actions.
+The DropDownButton allows users to click the primary button and open the popup to choose from a list of additional actions.

 ## Creating Blazor DropDownButton